Herschel Street, Slough

 New Build Detached Private House – North Yorkshire

-Bowman Riley designed a new four bedroom detached stone family home in the Skipton, North Yorkshire for a private client.
+Bowman Riley designed a new build four bedroom detached stone family home in the Skipton, North Yorkshire for a private client.

 The client purchased a house in a desirable rural location with picturesque views.
 The client loved the plot and position of the house but not the property itself.

 We worked closely with the client to achieve planning consent for a new home.
 Our strategy involved submitting an initial application for an extension and be re-clad in stone.
 We then applied for a new build to the specification of the previous application, so the drawings were the same and would not be refused.

 The budget-led project was a collaborative design and build development.
 We took into account the difficulty in accessing the site using tight country roads when specifying the building materials.